 When any Water Well Permit is approved, the applicant shall commence construction of the Water Well as soon as possible after the date of permit approval and shall complete such construction and equip the Water Well prior to the date specified in the conditions of approval, which date shall be not more than one (1) year after the date of approval, unless the permit specifies a longer time period for completion.
 Such additional time will be granted by the District only if it is clearly demonstrated in the application that one year is an insufficient period of time for such construction.
 If the applicant fails to complete the project under the terms of the permit, the permit shall be cancelled.

 Obtaining a permit pursuant to this Rule 3 shall not relieve any person of his or her duty to register a Well with the Nebraska Department of Natural Resources, pursuant to Nebraska law.
 [Neb.
-Rev. Stat. §§ 46-735 through 46-738]
+Rev. Stat. §§ 46-735 through 46-7

-Authorize Staff to Modify Well Permit from Replacement Water Well into New Water Well when the Original Well was not Decommissioned or Modified within Timeframe Specified by Neb.
-Rev. Stat. §§ 46-601 et. seq. for Wells Permitted by the District from January 1, 1997 through January 1, 2014.

 CONTROLS